dvatterott/predeval/docs/usage.rst

 Examples
 =====

-Jupyter notebookes with examples using using sci-kit learn can be found here: https://github.com/dvatterott/predeval/tree/master/example_notebooks
+Jupyter notebookes with examples using using scikit-learn can be found here: https://github.com/dvatterott/predeval/tree/master/example_notebooks

 ContinuousEvaluator
 ========